UNT Health Fort Worth: History

-In September 2024, NBC News revealed that HSC had collected around 2,350 unclaimed bodies from Dallas County and Tarrant County since 2019, of which more than 830 bodies were subsequently selected for dissection and study, without the pre-death consent of the deceased or the consent of their survivors.
-The leasing of unclaimed bodies and body parts, as well as related laboratory space, to for-profit medical device makers and others generated revenue for HSC of around $2.5 million a year.
-In response to inquiries by NBC News, HSC announced the closure of the BioSkills Lab, the suspension of their Willed Body Program, and the firing of the program's leadership.
+In September 2024, NBC News revealed that UNTHSC had received around 2,350 unclaimed bodies from Dallas County and Tarrant County since 2019, of which more than 830 bodies were subsequently selected for dissection and study.
+Some of these studies occurred without the pre-death consent of the deceased or the consent of their survivors.
+The leasing of unclaimed bodies and body parts, as well as related laboratory space, to for-profit medical device makers and others generated revenue for UNTHSC of around $2.5 million a year.
+In response to inquiries by NBC News, UNTHSC announced the closure of the BioSkills Lab, the suspension of its Willed Body Program, and the firing of the program's leadership.

-In November 2024, UNT Health Science Center received a cease-and-desist letter from the Texas Funeral Service Commission, which stated that it had discovered in an October 2024 inspection that UNT Health Science Center had been illegally liquefying human remains using alkaline hydrolysis in a process known as water cremation, which is illegal in the state of Texas, and ordering a halt to the practice.
+In November 2024, UNT Health Science Center received a cease-and-desist letter from the Texas Funeral Service Commission, which stated that it had discovered in an October 2024 inspection that UNT Health Science Center had been liquefying human remains using water cremation, which the Commission claimed to be illegal in the state of Texas.
+The university responded by citing a section of the Texas administrative code allowing for the practice while also indicating that it had proactively stopped water cremation in September 2024.

-In January 2025, UNT Health Science Center was awarded tenth place in the Lown Institute's 2024 Shrkeli awards, which seek to highlight profiteering and dysfunction in the healthcare industry.
+In January 2025, UNT Health Science Center was awarded tenth place in the Lown Institute's 2024 Shkreli awards, which seek to highlight profiteering and dysfunction in the healthcare industry.

+In July 2025, UNTHSC renamed itself UNT Health Forth Worth.

+In February 2026, the University of North Texas System Board of Regents unanimously approved a reorganization and consolidation that reduced UNT Health from six colleges to four, effective June 1, 2026.
+The change was expected to save about $600,000 a year in administrative costs.
+The four remaining colleges are the Texas College of Osteopathic Medicine, the College of Nursing, the College of Biomedical and Translational Sciences, and the UNT System College of Pharmacy and Health Professions.
+No academic programs were eliminated.